-Kita Manufacturing Co.
-LTD. ("Kita"), acquired by Cohu on January 4, 2017, is a Japan-based manufacturer of spring probe contacts used in final test contactors, probe cards, Printed Circuit Board (PCB) test and connectors sold to customers worldwide.
-The acquisition of Kita was completed subsequent to Cohu's fiscal year ended December 31, 2016 and certain disclosures include Kita to enable investors to evaluate the operating and financial effects to our business recognized in the subsequent accounting period.
-However, unless otherwise indicated, disclosures made throughout this Form 10-K exclude the effect of the acquisition of Kita.

-In 2015 we sold our mobile microwave communications equipment business, Broadcast Microwave Services, Inc. ("BMS") and in 2014 we sold our video camera business, Cohu Electronics.
-Our decision to sell BMS and Cohu Electronics resulted from the determination that these businesses were no longer a strategic fit within our organization.
-The operating results of BMS and Cohu Electronics are being presented as discontinued operations and all prior period amounts have been reclassified accordingly.
-Unless otherwise noted all amounts presented are from continuing operations.
+On January 4, 2017, we acquired Kita Manufacturing Co.
+LTD. ("Kita"), a Japan-based manufacturer of spring probe contacts used in final test contactors, probe cards, Printed Circuit Board (PCB) test and connectors sold to customers worldwide.
+The results of Kita's operations have been included in our consolidated financial statements since that date.
+In 2015, we sold our mobile microwave communications equipment business, Broadcast Microwave Services, Inc. ("BMS").
+Our decision to sell BMS resulted from the determination that this business was no longer a strategic fit within our organization.
+The operating results of BMS are being presented as discontinued operations.
+Unless otherwise noted, all amounts presented are from continuing operations.

-Subsequent to the sale of BMS and Cohu Electronics, we have one reportable segment, semiconductor equipment.
-Financial information on our reportable segment for each of the last three years is included in Note 8, "Segment and Geographic Information" in Part IV, Item 15(a) of this Form 10-K.
+Subsequent to the sale of BMS, we have one reportable segment, semiconductor equipment.
+Financial information on our reportable segment for each of the last three years is included in Note 7, "Segment and Geographic Information" in Part IV, Item 15(a) of this Form 10-K.

 Cohu is a leading supplier of semiconductor test and inspection handlers, micro-electro mechanical system (MEMS) test modules, test contactors and thermal sub-systems used by global semiconductor manufacturers and test subcontractors.
 We develop, manufacture, sell and service a broad line of equipment capable of handling a wide range of integrated circuits and light-emitting diodes (LEDs).
-Test handlers are electromechanical systems used to automate testing of integrated circuits and LEDs in the back-end of the semiconductor manufacturing process.
-Testing determines the quality and performance of the semiconductor device prior to shipment to customers.
-Testers are designed to verify the performance of semiconductor devices, such as microprocessors, logic, analog, memory or mixed signal devices.
-Handlers are automated systems engineered to thermally condition and present for testing the packaged semiconductor devices.
-The majority of test handlers use either pick-and-place, gravity-feed, turret or test-in-strip technologies.
+Handlers are electromechanical systems used to automate testing and inspection of integrated circuits and LEDs in the back-end of the semiconductor manufacturing process to determine the quality and performance of the semiconductor devices, such as microprocessors, logic, analog, memory or mixed signal devices.
+The majority of handlers use either pick-and-place, gravity-feed, turret or test-in-strip technologies.
 The type of device, test parallelism, thermal requirements and signal interface requirements normally determines the appropriate handling approach.